pulumi/pulumi-hugo/themes/default/content/docs/guides/organizing-projects-stacks/_index.md

 ## Organizing your project code

-Within your Pulumi project, there are a good practices to consider to help keep your code organized, maintainable, and understandable.
+Within your Pulumi project, there are good practices to consider to help keep your code organized, maintainable, and understandable.

 {{< chooser language "typescript,go" / >}}